 - 16 oz silken tofu

-- 2 tbsp amaretto (or 1 tsp almond extract)
+- 2 tablespoon amaretto (or 1 teaspoon almond extract)

 - Powdered sugar for dusting